 HeroesComponent in the same file,

-If we define the component before the service,
+If you define the component before the service,

 forwardRef() method as explained